 be a signatory to the District accounts;

-be a signatory to District documents if the treasurer or secretary is absent or disabled, to the same extent as the treasurer or secretary.
+be a signatory to District documents if the treasurer or secretary is absent or disabled, to the same extent as the treasurer or secretary; and

+meet with CAC Chair and Administrator in accordance with the BOM-CAC Communications Process attached as Appendix [xx].

 Vice President.
 The vice president shall: